How can I receive more information about Residential Living at Western?

 How is my room assignment made?

 Room assignments are made via our automated system.
 Our room assignments coordinator makes every attempt to meet the requests of all residents.
 Assignment priority is determined by the date on which the non-refundable housing deposit is received by OneStop.
 If you request to live with a particular person, we will make every effort to honor this request provided we also have received a request by the preferred roommate.
-Both students must request each other on their Residence Hall Agreements if they are freshmen.
+Both students wishing to room together must submit mutual requests and each person must indicate a preference for the other through our online system.

 When and how will I receive my room assignment?

-Room assignments are made in mid to late July and will be sent to your Catamount email address.
+Room assignments for the fall semester are made in mid to late July, and for the spring semester they are made in mid to late December.
+All room assignments will be sent to your Catamount email address.

 Who is in charge of my residence hall?